technicalpickles/jeweler/README.markdown

  * --bacon: generate spec_helper.rb and spec ready for bacon
  * --rubyfoge: setup releasing to rubyforge

+### Default options

+Jeweler respects the JEWELER_OPTS environment variable.
+Want to always use RSpec, and you're using bash?
+Add this to ~/.bashrc:

+    export JEWELER_OPTS="--rspec"

 ## Gemspec

 Jeweler handles generating a gemspec file for your project: